 VSClean uses a filter file that itself uses the same filter specification as used in Git's .gitignore files.
 Because of this, it is possible to configure VSClean to clean files from folders for other languages and development environments than its default C# filter set.

-VSClean is available at source code level together with its documentation at its own
+VSClean is available at source code level together with its documentation at its own GitHub repository.

 The ImagePacking application is a tool written in C# for shrinking images from one folder into another, while preserving the maximum quality in the images achievable for the output image size.
 So often poeple upload images onto web servers and web sites that are way bigger than the small rectangle in which they are displayed, leading to slow page downloads and unnecessary server disk use.
 ImagePacking allows you to identify maximum width height and file size in kilobytes for each image file, then shrinks all images from an input folder to smaller versions in a selected output folder, while preserving image aspect ratio in each case.